RevoU-FSSE-4/milestone-1-noviairawati/README.md

 ![5](/Image_Readme/5.png)

-2. Link to Your GitHub (or supported version-control tool of choice), then Clicking "Import An Existing Project" > Then Choose Deploy on Github
+2. Link to Your GitHub (or supported version-control tool of choice), then Clicking "Import An Existing Project" > Then Choose Deploy with Github

 ![6](/Image_Readme/6.png)